Despical/CommandFramework/.github/README.md

         // CommandArguments class contains basic things related Bukkit commands
         // And here it's all done, you've created command with properties above! arguments.sendMessage("This is how you can create a example command using framework.");
     }

+    // Use @NoCommandArguments annotation to create commands without passing parameters.
+    // This annotation is highly aimed for debugging and testing purposes.
+    @Command(
+            name = "nocommandargs"
+    )
+    @NoCommandArguments
+    public void noCommandArgsTest() {
+        Logger.getLogger(this.getClass().getSimpleName()).info("This command is annotated with @NoCommandArguments to run without required parameters.");
+    }

     // Aliases don't need to be same with the command above